 Because a key component of NEURON is mentorship, the student, the in lab research mentor (often a post-doctoral researcher or graduate student member of the lab),and the faculty research adviser, apply together.
 A separate role is played by NEURON partners.
 Partners are grad students or post-docs who are not specifically paired with one student, instead serving as "big brother/big sister" to all NEURON students.
 Partners apply separately.
 Student-mentor pairs should apply to NEURON only after at least one quarter of working together in the lab.
 In addition, undergraduate NEURON candidates must be declared Neuroscience majors who have completed one year of study at Northwestern, hold sophomore, junior, or senior status, and have a minimum GPA of 3.3 both overall and in all science courses excluding 398/399.
-This year’s deadline for applications is midnight on October 10, 2018.

 - $500/quarter to the host laboratory to support the student’s research project